podongy/podongy.github.io/_posts/2020-08-03-python_tips.md

 * **Avoid More Than Two Expressions in List Comprehensions**
 * Avoid else Blocks After for and while Loops (because their behavior isn’t intuitive)
 > The `else` block after a loop only runs if the loop body did not encounter a `break` statement.

+* Be Defensive When Iterating Over Arguments
+> An iterator only produces its results a single time.
+If you iterate over an iterator or generator
+> that has already raised a StopIteration exception,
+> you won’t get any results the second time around.

 # * Pythonic Codes
 * Consider Generator Expressions for Large Comprehensions